ghosh/DesignerNews-PHP-API/README.md

 ## About

 A simple php wrapper for the Designer News API.
+Thats it.

 ## Requirements